 A friend once told me, “You take your past experiences and distill them into healing potions.”
 As a daughter of two teachers, I take negative experiences, turn them into growth opportunities, and share what I’ve learned from those experiences with others.
 I love to help people learn, and to share my knowledge.

 I’m happily married to Jamey Sharp, who is also a fellow geek.
 We have a house, garden, and two very cute cats.
 I reserve the right to post endlessly cute kitty pictures. 🙂

 No, I won’t add you on Facebook unless I’ve had a physical chat with you, and I think I’d like to have a chat with you again.
 My email is my first name at this domain.

-I’ve been running Linux since 2003, and I’ve been a Linux kernel developer since 2006.
-I currently work in Intel’s Open Source Technology Center (OTC).
+I’ve been running Linux since 2003, mostly Debian and Ubuntu.
+I was a Linux kernel developer from 2006 to 2013.
 I’m the reason Linux had USB 3.0 support before any other operating system, including Windows.
 I no longer work on the Linux kernel.
 I currently work in Intel’s Open Source Technology Center (OTC), focusing on the Linux userspace graphics stack (Mesa).
 The comments and content on this blog are mine, and do not reflect my employer’s opinions.

 Since high school, I’ve always had a garden.
 I’m a garden geek, learning all about the science behind the plants and weather.
 I occasionally dabble in Arduino-based automated watering systems.